 Why Gen Z are the ultimate empowered generation

-These are all absolutely genuine headline snippets and have become so normalised that on a subconscious level most of the world must blame Millennials for something.
-It’s the ‘Baby Boomer’ tag all over again and it’s time for Gen Z to change the record.
+These are all genuine headlines and have become so normalised that on a subconscious level, most of the world blame Millennials for something.
+It’s the ‘Baby Boomer’ tag all over again!

 ‘20% more of Gen Z completely skip adverts’